 Released in 2009, details the inner workings of GREATNESS at THE BOEING COMPANY'S renowned C-17 PROGRAM's cultural transformation (two time Baldige recipient).

 The Rudolph Factor was one of BusinessWeek.com's "20 Great Summer Reads" and has been noted in MWorld, Quality Digest and has been featured in over 70 notable national and international publications.
 Cyndi was granted sole authorized access to chronicle how the people engaged in transforming the C-17 Program.
 The magic truly is in the people.

 Released in 2005, details the inner workings of GREATNESS at the WORLD FAMOUS PIKE PLACE FISH MARKET.

 Over 80,000 copies sold; translated into 17 languages; and winner of the IPPY Book of 2005 in the Business/Career Category.
 "Catch!" highlights the underlying driving forces causing the Pike Place Fish Market's crowd-pleasing antics and famously fun work environment.

 WHAT'S A RUDOLPH, YOU ASK?

 Historically, people who think “out-of-the-box” have been labeled Corporate Entrepreneurs, Change Agents, Intrapreneurs, Outliers, Mavericks, Square Pegs, or Radicals...among other names that coincide with "disruptive" employees.
 In 1939, Robert May published the beloved Christmas tale titled, "Rudolph, the Red Nose Reindeer" as an assignment from his employer, Montgomery Ward.
 What most do not know is that Rudolph's challenges, unique talents, and successes mimicked May's own life and parallel many of today's highly creative thinkers.
-We believe May's intention was to create a character with unique talents who was somewhat of an outcast and who, in the end, solves the problem no one else could solve and saves the day.
+May's intention appeared to be to create a character with unique talents who was somewhat of an outcast and who, in the end, solves the problem no one else could solve and saves the day.

 Alas, we are calling highly creative and passionate contributors to an organization "Rudolphs."
 They sometimes do not fit well in the organization's culture by nature of their unique, involuntary thinking styles.
-While we believe everyone has ceative, Rudolph thinking in some area of their lives, a small percentage utilize their talents in the business arena.
+While we believe everyone has creative, Rudolph thinking in some area of their lives, a small percentage utilize their talents in the business arena.
 Encompassing roughly 10 percent of every size and type of organization, their contribution is grossly untapped as a result of traditional hierarchical design and prevalent organizational political structures.
-Rudolphs connect the organizational dots and processes that others often do not see.
-They are highly engaged in their work and can be perceived as a threat or a problem by those around them because their inquisitive minds tend to ask questions like "why?" that may rock the proverbial boat or upset a culture that is traditionally set in their ways.
+Rudolphs connect the dots and processes others often do not see.
+They are highly engaged in their work and can be perceived as a threat or a problem by those around them because their inquisitive minds tend to ask "why?" which may rock the proverbial boat or upset a culture that is traditionally set in their ways.
 As a result, many Rudolphs have colorful career paths (looking for greener pastures) which significantly under-utilizes their heightened thinking about business processes.

 Every organization houses this substantial resource but most lack a succinct system for identifying, nurturing, and leveraging this talent to achieve a sustainable competitive advantage.
 The "Four Pillars of Organizational Greatness" has been designed to elevate awareness at all levels of an organization by creating a system to collect the greatest ideas and opportunities for business excellence and driving these opportunities through the execution phase.
 Based on decades of research and experience – as well as the development of several progressive, new business models – Rudolphs can create a system to move your organization far beyond what your competitors are doing.